haruhisa-enomoto/haruhisa-enomoto.github.io/_publications/et-str.md

 ## Comment

 In the [previous exact-structure paper](/papers/exact-str/), I gave a classification of exact structures of a given additive category using defects in functor category.
-In this paper, we give analogous results for **extriagulated categories** introduced by Nakaoka-Palu.
+In this paper, we give analogous results for **extriangulated categories** introduced by Nakaoka-Palu.

 However, since we cannot recover triangulated structures from the category of defects (they always coincide with the category of finitely presented functors), we cannot expect a full classification of any (ex)triangulated structures.
 Instead, I investigate *substructures* of a given extriangulated structure.